burma / myanmar

 The mirror-clad technicolour of the Sutaungpyei (literally wish-fulfilling) Pagoda.

-A man fishes at Taungthaman Lake in Amarapura, Burma (Myanmar).
+A man fishes at Taungthaman Lake in Amarapura.

-Sunrise over the River Ayerwaddy on our Mandalay to Bagan boat journey.
+Sunrise over the River Ayerwaddy on our epic Mandalay to Bagan boat journey.

-As you will see below, the vista from the balloon basket of Bagan's old pagodas at sunrise was rather special.
-We drifted as high as 1400 feet and as low as a few hundred across the pagoda plain and over the Ayerwaddy River.
-Local villagers tending the land, and kids playing, waved up at us as we passed overhead - their subsistence life on the ground an uncomfortable contrast with the expensive, frivolous VIP balloon ride I found myself enjoying.
+The view of Bagan's old pagodas at daybreak from our unique balloon basket vantage point was incredible.
+The landscape drifted by in slow motion, accompanied by the calming sounds of the basket's rhythmic creaking.
+We drifted as high as 1400 feet and as low as a few hundred across the pagoda plain and over the Ayerwaddy River - the river we had sailed down only the day before.
+Local villagers tending to the land, and kids playing, waved up at us as we passed overhead - their subsistence life on the ground admittedly an uncomfortable contrast with the expensive, frivolous V.I.P. balloon ride I found myself enjoying.
 Our pilot was called Peter, an experienced balloon pilot of fifteen years.
-We were joined by two pairs of Americans and a Chinese couple.
-Despite my abject fear of flying in aeroplanes, going up in the balloon felt completely natural and relaxing.
-The landing was textbook - bending our knees and gripping two rope handles embedded in the basket weave, there was a slight bump as we glided to the ground.
-This was quite clearly the best way of sampling the Bagan plain in all its magical entirety - expensive, but well worth it.
-I'm only in Burma once, right?
-Sometimes money should not get in the way of a once-in-a-lifetime experience - you only live once - just do it.
+We were also joined by two American couples and a couple from China.
+Despite my abject fear of flying in airplanes, going up in the balloon felt completely safe.
+Our landing was, thankfully, a textbook one - bending our knees and gripping two rope handles embedded in the weave of the basket, there was an unremarkable bump as we glided to the ground.
+This was quite clearly the best way of sampling the Bagan landscape in all its magical entirety - expensive but, as I reasoned at the time, I was only going to be in Bagan once in my life.
+Often money gets in the way of travel.
+The important thing in travel is to realise when it shouldn't.

 The iconic pagoda-covered landscape of Bagan seen from on-board our hot air balloon.

-Up above the streets and houses... high above the Bagan plain in the air balloon.
+Up above the streets and houses... high above the Bagan plain in the hot air balloon.

-In front of the Thatbyinnyu Paya pagoda - the tallest in Bagan.
+In front of the Thatbyinnyu Paya pagoda - the tallest pagoda in Bagan.

 travel tips, links & resources